 B. New Testament:

-Non-Christians - Same type of O.T. idolatry exists today in Eastern religions: Hindus burn fires before little statues.
+Non-Christians - Same type of Old Testament idolatry exists today in Eastern religions: Hindus burn fires before little statues.
 Muslims touch a sacred stone at Mecca.
 The statue of the Buddha is revered.
 Even in the West we have examples of this.
 For example, Mormons consider their temples sacred.
 Roman Catholics still use imagery in worship and devotion.
 Some environmentalists consider the earth sacred and serve it as one serves God.
 The practice of occultism, witchcraft, sorcery, divination are all forms of idolatry because they seek and serve a spiritual power that is not from God.

 Christians - Aside from being subject to these things, Christians can also be caught up in idolatry in the following ways: